 This new loan will remain on your credit report for as long as it is active and in repayment.

-A consolidation loan follows the exact same rules as any other loan: all payment history will remain on your credit report for seven years.
+A consolidation loan follows the same rules as any other loan: all payment history will remain on your credit report for seven years.
 If you are late on a payment, you probably won’t be able to remove the negative mark until seven years after the missed payment date.

 So, should you consolidate your student loans or not?